AguaClara/Textbook/AIDE/Specifications.rst

 After flowing through the floc filter, flocs reach the plate settlers.
 Plate settlers are sloped surfaces that provide additional settling area for flocs, thereby increasing the effective settling area of the clarifier without increasing the plan view area.
 AguaClara plate settlers are sloped at 60 degrees.
 The spacing between plates is 2.5 cm.

 The plate settlers are made from clear polycarbonate sheets.
-The sheets are assembled in modules.
+The sheets are assembled in modules (see :numref:`figure_spec_plateSettlerModule`).
 The modules are light enough to be removed from the clarifier by hand.
 The plate settler modules are supported by ledges along the clarifier bay walls and by a PVC pipe frame.

-.. _figure_plateSettlerModule:
+.. _figure_spec_plateSettlerModule:

 .. figure:: ../Images/plateSettlerModule.png
    :width: 300px